start-runner/ava/readme.md

 }
 ```

-This task relies on array of files, see [documentation](https://github.com/start-runner/start#readme) for details.
+This task relies on array of files and provides the same, see [documentation](https://github.com/start-runner/start#readme) for details.

 This task will not work with [start-coverage](https://github.com/start-runner/coverage).